Minimizing the time to a decision: Introduction

-The problem we have described is one of optimal dynamic resource allocation in continuous time.
-The most widely studied example of this is the continuous multi-armed bandit problem (see, for example, El Karoui and Karatzas \cite{elkaroui1994dap}, Mandelbaum and Kaspi \cite{kaspi98multi-armed}).
+Our problem concerns optimal dynamic resource allocation in continuous time.
+The most widely studied example of this is the continuous multi-armed bandit problem (see, e.g., El Karoui and Karatzas \cite{elkaroui1994dap}, Mandelbaum and Kaspi \cite {kaspi98multi-armed}).
 Here, a gambler chooses the rates at which he will pull the arms on different slot machines.
 Each slot machine rewards the gambler at rates which follow a stochastic process independent of the reward processes for the other machines.
 These general bandit problems find application in several fields where agents must choose between exploration and exploitation, typified in economics and clinical trials.
-An optimal strategy is suprisingly easy to describe.
+An optimal strategy is easy to describe.
 Associated to each machine is a process known as the Gittins index, which may be interpreted as the equitable surrender value.
 It is a celebrated theorem that at each instant, we should play whichever machine currently has the largest Gittins index.
 This is in direct analogy to the discrete time result of Gittins and Jones \cite{Git74}.

 There is no optimal strategy of index type for our problem.
-This reflects the fact that the reward processes associated to running each of the diffusions are not independent -- once two of the diffusions are absorbed, it may be pointless to run the third.
+This reflects the fact that the reward processes associated to running each of the diffusions are not independent---once two of the diffusions are absorbed, it may be pointless to run the third.

 In \cite{mandelbaum1990osb}, a different dynamic allocation problem is considered.
-It has a similar flavour in that one must choose the rates at which to run two Brownian motions on $[0,1]$, and we stop once \emph{one} of the processes hits an endpoint.
-The rates are chosen to maximise a terminal payoff, as specified by a function defined on the boundary of the square (the generalisation of this problem to several Brownian motions is considered in \cite{vanderbei92}).
+It has a similar flavor in that one must choose the rates at which to run two Brownian motions on $[0,1]$, and we stop once \textit{one} of the processes hits an endpoint.
+The rates are chosen to maximize a terminal payoff, as specified by a function defined on the boundary of the square (the generalization of this problem to several Brownian motions is considered in \cite{vanderbei92}).
 An optimal strategy is determined by a partition of the square into regions of indifference, preference for the first Brownian motion and preference for the second.
-However, there is no notion of a reward (cost) being \emph{accrued} as in our problem.
-So, our problem, in which time is costly \emph{and} there is a terminal cost of minus infinity for finishing on a part of $\partial \SS$ which does not give a majority decision could be seen as lying between continuous bandits and the Brownian switching in \cite{mandelbaum1990osb}.
+However, there is no notion of a reward (cost) being accrued as in our problem.